ThePainFreeBack

 Education

 Back pain can be debilitating and not knowing what is going on can be scary.
-Our assessment tool was designed to screen for scientifically identified patterns in your symptoms.
-By identifying these patterns we can provide you with an explanation of why your back is hurting, and better yet, provide you with a solution and peace of mind.
+Our tool was designed to screen for scientifically identified patterns in your symptoms.
+By identifying these patterns we can provide you with an explanation of why your back might be hurting, and better yet, provide you with a possible solution.
+Keep in mind this is NOT a diagnosis of any sort.
+See our medical disclaimer for more.

 Activity Modification